LCrawford13/pendulum/README.md

 git clone https://github.com/LCrawford13/pendulum.git
 ```

+It's recommended to use a fresh python environment, but if you're using an Anaconda Spyder environment, remove the PyQt5 and PyQt5-Qt5 dependencies from pyproject.toml, otherwise when running Spyder you'll get a "This application failed to start because no Qt platform plugin could be initialized." error.

 Use poetry on the directory of the clone:
 ```shell
 poetry install
 ```

-If getting exit code status 9009, run this:
+If you get exit code status 9009, run this:
 ```shell
 poetry config virtualenvs.use-poetry-python true
 ```

-Note: I am unaware if this will work on OS's other than Windows.
+Note: I am unaware if this project will work on OS's other than Windows.

 ### Prerequisites

-Python (>=3.13.5) is required.
+Python (>=3.12) is required.

 Poetry is required, for the automatic installation of dependencies, https://python-poetry.org/docs/#installing-with-the-official-installer.